APY (Annual Percentage Yield)

 Strategy Diversification: Spread capital across multiple protocols and chains to reduce platform-specific risks while capturing various yield sources.

 Rotation: Move between opportunities as yields change.
-Active farmers shift capital weekly or even daily to capture highest current yields.
+Active farmers shift capital regularly to capture the highest current yields.

-Layer 2 Usage: Deploy strategies on Arbitrum, Optimism, or Base to reduce gas costs, making smaller positions economical and enabling more frequent compounding.
+Layer 2 Usage: Deploy strategies on Layer 2 solutions to reduce gas costs, making smaller positions economical and enabling more frequent compounding.

 Tax Optimization: Consider tax implications of frequent compounding and harvesting.
 Sometimes accepting slightly lower APY reduces tax burden in high-tax jurisdictions.

-Risk-Adjusted Returns: Don't chase highest APY blindly.
-A 15% APY on a battle-tested protocol might beat 100% APY on a week-old unaudited protocol.
+Risk-Adjusted Returns: Don't chase the highest APY blindly.
+A moderate APY on a battle-tested protocol might be preferable to a high APY on a new, unaudited protocol.

 Historical APY Trends